alesegdia/jsearchgen/README.md

 # jsearchgen

-Prototyping a dungeon generator with constructing guidance based on fitness.
+Prototyping a dungeon generator with constructing guidance based on multi objective fitness.